 I shaved a lot of time off my learning curve by watching training videos on YouTube from a few good MLM trainers.

 3. First two years were the worst.
-He got raped by a gang of men called “the sisters,” a bunch of Aryan-looking guys.
+He got assaulted by a gang of men called “the sisters,” a bunch of racist looking guys.